Integrated Behavioral Health Sí Texas Projects

-Valley Baptist Legacy Foundation is proud to partner with Methodist Healthcare Ministries of South Texas, Inc., by assisting organizations who are seeking matching funds for the Sí Texas Initiative.
-For more information on this transformational funding opportunity, please visit: http://www.mhm.org/sitexas.
+Valley Baptist Legacy Foundation is proud to partner with Methodist Healthcare Ministries of South Texas, Inc., by providing a local match to these organizations for the Sí Texas Initiative.
+For more information on these projects, please visit: http://www.mhm.org/sitexas.

 Meadows Mental Health Policy Institute News:

 The Meadows Mental Health Policy Institute had its official launch in April, 2014.
 The Institute’s mission is to enable Texans with mental health needs to get help when and where they need it.
 Initial priorities will focus on children’s, veterans’, and smart justice policies and practices.
 For more information, go to their website: www.texasstateofmind.org

 To connect with local mental health professionals:

 Cameron County Mental Health Task Force meets monthly, second Tuesdays, Harlingen Outreach Center, 1102 South Commerce St. in Harlingen.
 Visit www.cameroncountymentalhealth.org or email email@example.com

 Mental Health Coalition of the RGV – for meeting information, contact Stephanie Contreras via email firstname.lastname@example.org.